jerald-lim/found-library/foundlibrary2.0/nodes/rusty.md

-"what a thin rectangle! shiny and with perfect rounded corners..."
+"what a thin rectangle! with perfect rounded corners..."

 i stoop up to pick it, then palm it around in my sweaty hands.